 The Secret of Contentment

-I first heard a song by songstress k.d. lang called Constant Craving in the early days of my meditation journey.
-She sings about the state of constant craving that so many of us are used to living with.
+I first heard songstress k.d. lang sing Constant Craving in the early days of my meditation journey.
+She sings about the craving that so many of us are born into and are used to living with.
+The lyrics to the song go like this:

 “Even through the darkest phase